-Transamerica was founded in 1904, has a financial strength rating of A+(Excellent), and is the ninth-largest life insurer in the U.S. The company is part of one of the world’s leading financial organizations, Aegon N.V.
-Transamerica’s complaint trends with the NAIC are about average for its size, and its ranking with J.D.
-Power for customer satisfaction is fair.
+Transamerica was founded in 1904, has a financial strength rating of A (Excellent) from AM Best, and is the eighth-largest life insurer in the U.S. The company is part of one of the world’s leading financial organizations, Aegon N.V.
+Transamerica has slightly more complaints than average with the NAIC, and its ranking from J.D.
+Power for customer satisfaction is below average.

 We chose Transamerica as the best low-price term life insurance for young adults because the company has a money-back option for some term life plans, better pricing than competitors, and living benefits that help policyholders maximize the value of their plan.

 Transamerica offers two term insurance plans with conversion options and terms of 10, 15, 20, 25, and 30 years.
 The 20- and 30-year terms offer a money-back option.
 Coverage limits are available up to $2 million or $10 million, depending on the plan.
 Some plans also have accelerated death benefits if you have a chronic, critical, or terminal illness.

 Transamerica also offers whole life and universal life insurance plans.
 The company offers final expense insurance with no medical exam up to age 85 for up to $50,000 of coverage.
 The final expense coverage has no waiting period, level premiums, and the option to also build cash value.

 - A monthly disability income rider, which pays you each month

 - A return of premium rider on the 20- and 30-year terms that pay back up to 100% of eligible premiums if you survive the term of your policy and don't convert it to permanent coverage